Physical Experiments

 Kelvin Hydrodynamics Laboratory Tests

-For the detailed specifications of Kelvin Hydrodynamics Laboratory, please refer to their website.
+For the detailed specifications of Kelvin Hydrodynamics Laboratory, please click here.

 State Key Laboratory of Coastal and Offshore Engineering Tests